allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos.md

 * V1 - Tolerates hydrophobic residues and threonine
 * V2 - Similar to V1 but doesn't tolerate threonine and weaker tolerance of non-valine hydrophobic residues
-* V3 - Nonselective
-* V4 - Intolerant of positive charge, proline and polar residues with NH2 groups (Q and N, which possibly tend to have positive partial charges on N?
+* V3 - Intolerant of positive charge, proline and polar residues with NH2 groups (Q and N, which possibly tend to have positive partial charges on N?
+* V4 - Nonselective
-* V5 - Intolerant of aromatics and charged residues
+* V5 - Weaker selection against aromatics and lysine
 * V6 - Anything but proline
+* VO - Outliers

 ### V0